sst-gmbh/sst-core/README.md

 * GIT like functionality for RDF NamedGraphs and Datasets including Commit, Branches, Diff & Merge
 * access control via OAUTH 2
 * data analysis and manipulation of semantic web data via both
-  * late binding; generic, IRIs are checked only during run time
+  * late binding: generic, IRIs are checked only during run time
-  * early binding; IRIs are checked at compile time using pre-compiled higher level ontologies; ideally suited for converter and GUI development
+  * early binding: IRIs are checked at compile time by using pre-compiled higher level ontologies; ideally suited for converter and GUI development

 For further details see https://semanticstep.com/overview/